Delphi Archaeological Museum: Current Museum

 Reconstruction of the Sanctuary of Apollo, Delphi.

 Between 1999 and 2003, the museum underwent yet another phase of renovations, carried out by the Greek architect Alexandros Tombazis.
 These included the construction of a new facade in a contemporary style and a new hall for the charioteer.
 The rest of the museum was redesigned in a modern style and adjusted to facilitate the circulation of visitors.
 A new lobby, a large cafeteria and a gift shop were also created.
 The collection was rearranged in order to reconcile the need to display the main attractions of the museum effectively and the wish to present the latest theories and discoveries of archaeological and historical scholarships.
 An effort was also made to illustrate hitherto neglected exhibits like the classical facade of the Temple of Apollo.
 The museum opened its doors once more for its centenary.

 Collections

 The collections of the Delphi Archaeological Museum are arranged chronologically in fourteen rooms.

-Rooms 1 & 2
+Rooms 1 and 2

 The first two rooms are devoted to the most ancient objects.
 The exhibition starts with Mycenaean finds, particularly clay figurines, among which a significant female figure seated on a three-legged chair, which has been viewed as a precursor of the later tripods.
 The majority of the exhibits, however, are bronze votive offerings, dating to the 8th and 7th centuries BCE, including bronze tripods and cauldrons with decorative elements inspired by mythical creatures, such as griffins, as well as bronze figurines of warriors.
 The items displayed date to the late Geometric and early Archaic periods.